inquisitour/Ontology-Agent/README.md

 ## 🤝 Contributing

 We believe in the power of community!
-If you have ideas to enhance OntologyAgent, here's how you can contribute:
+If you have ideas to enhance Ontology Agent, here's how you can contribute:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)